aewindle110/DroneWQ/README.md

 Create a virtual conda env by running `conda env create -f environment.yml`.
 This will configure an anaconda environment with all of the required tools and libraries.
 When it's done, run `conda activate dronewq` to activate the environment configured.
-Each time you run start a new anaconda prompt, you'll need to run `conda activate dronewq`.
+Each time you start a new anaconda prompt, you'll need to run `conda activate dronewq`.

 To access jupyter notebook or lab, run `jupyter lab` or `jupyter notebook`